tomjoht/learnapidoc/_includes/content/activities/whats_wrong_with_surfreport.md

                     "wind": 10,
                     "watertemp": 65,
                     "surf_height": 1,
                     "recommendation": "Scene is blown out.
-Bail inland and chill on the beach instead or you'll be eating beef jerky."
+Bail inland and chill on the beach instead or you’ll the one who’ll be shredded, due."
                 }
                 ...
             }